Winfried Hermann

-Winfried Hermann (born 19 July 1952 in Rottenburg am Neckar) is a German politician of Alliance '90/The Greens.
+Winfried Hermann (born 19 July 1952) is a German politician of Alliance '90/The Greens.
 From 1998 to 2011 he was an MP of the German Bundestag.
 Since 2011 he has been State Minister of Transport in the Cabinets Kretschmann I and II.
 From 1992 to 1997 he was chairman of The Greens in Baden-Württemberg.

 Early life and career

 After high school diploma Hermann studied German Philology, Political Science and Sports at the University of Tübingen.
 From 1979 to 1984 he was trained and worked as a high school teacher in Stuttgart.

 Political career

 Beginnings in state politics

 In 1984 Hermann was elected to the Landtag of Baden-Württemberg for the Green Party, of which he was a member to 1988.

 From 1992 until 1997, Hermann served as co-chair of the Green Party in Baden-Württemberg, alongside Dagmar Dehmer (1992–1993) and Barbara Graf (1995–1997).

 Member of the German Parliament, 1998–2011

 In 1998, Hermann was elected to the Bundestag.
 He was an MP of the Bundestag until 2011.
-In this capacity, he served as deputy chairman of the Committee on the Environment, Nature Conservation, Building and Nuclear Safety (1998-2005), member of the Parliamentary Advisory Board on Sustainability (2005-2009) and chairman of the Committee on Transport, Building and Urban Affairs (2009-2011).
+In this capacity, he served as deputy chairman of the Committee on the Environment, Nature Conservation, Building and Nuclear Safety (1998–2005), member of the Parliamentary Advisory Board on Sustainability (2005–2009) and chairman of the Committee on Transport, Building and Urban Affairs (2009–2011).
 He was his parliamentary group's spokesperson on environmental policy (2002–2005) and on transportation policy (2005–2009).

 While still in parliament, Hermann joined Gerhard Schick, Hans-Christian Ströbele and Anton Hofreiter in their successful 2011 constitutional complaint against the refusal of Chancellor Angela Merkel’s government to provide information on the Deutsche Bahn and financial market supervision.
 In its judgment pronounced in 2017, the Federal Constitutional Court held that the government had indeed failed to fulfil its duty to give answers in response to parliamentary queries and to sufficiently substantiating the reasons.